\n\n\n\n\n\n\n\n\n

 Fascia training does not replace conventional muscle training.
 Instead, it complements it with unique loading exercises, dynamic stretches, and ‘bouncy’ movements that utilize and strengthen the elastic recoil properties of collagenous fascia.
 It is recommended to work your fascia 3x a week for 10-15 minutes.

 Fascia training can be short and powerful to support your muscles and joints.
-Check Fascia training exercises & stretches here.
+Check fascia training exercises & stretches here.

-Tom Myers contributed to one of her first golf programs, “Flexible Body Fluid Swing,” where he explained which Anatomy Trains are involved in the golf swing.
+Tom Myers contributed to one of her first golf programs, Flexible Body Fluid Swing, where he explains which Anatomy Trains are involved in the golf swing and how they impact the body.

-After that, she created a patented fascial training and rehab tool, Core Boot, that helps you create more resilient (stronger and more elastic) tissues frokm the ground up through tailored fascia exercises with different loading patterns.
+After that, she created a patented fascial training and rehab tool, Core Boot, that helps you create more resilient (stronger and more elastic) tissues from the ground up through tailored fascia exercises with different loading patterns.

 How do you train your fascia?